bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Safebox

 **Description**:

-Adds an ender-chest-like stash system.

-**Features**:

-- Secure, personal storage accessible from multiple points.
+Works like an Ender Chest, giving players personal, persistent storage accessible from multiple safebox entities.
-- Persistent storage (database saved).

 ---

 ### Newspapers

 **Description**:

-Adds readable newspapers that can be written by a dedicated newspaper faction.

-**Features**:

-- Editable text by authorized players/factions.
-- Physical newspaper items in-game.
+Lets a designated faction create in-game newspapers with editable text, distributing them as physical items.

 ---

 ### Oil

 **Description**:

-Introduces mechanics for extracting and selling oil.

-**Features**:

-- Oil rigs or pumps that generate oil over time.
-- Sell or refine oil for profit.
+Adds the ability to extract oil over time using rigs or pumps, which can then be sold or refined for profit.

 ---

 ### Revive System

 **Description**:

-Implements a system where players are downed until they bleed out upon death.

-**Features**:

-- Downed state with bleed-out timer.
-- Reviving via medical items or teammates.
+Players become downed instead of dying immediately, giving teammates a chance to revive them before they bleed out.

 ---

 ### Vending Machines

 **Description**:

-Adds vending machines that sell specific items.

-**Features**:

-- Configurable item lists and prices.
-- Automatic item dispensing.
+Dispenses configurable items for a set price, automatically providing the purchased item to the player.

 ---

 ### Broadcast Radio

 **Description**:

-Introduces a radio system for broadcasting voice and music.

-**Features**:

-- Wide-range broadcast channels.
-- DJ or radio host roles possible.
+Allows server-wide voice or music broadcasts.
+Ideal for radio host or DJ-style roleplay.

 ---

 ### Vinyl Disk Player

 **Description**:

-Adds a vinyl player for playing records.

-**Features**:

-- Physical record items with different tracks.
-- Classic record-playing interface.
+Enables the use of vinyl records with unique tracks on a vintage-style player.

 ---

 ### Car Radios

 **Description**:

-Integrates radios into cars for in-vehicle music playback.

-**Features**:

-- Tune into broadcast or custom streams while driving.
+Lets drivers and passengers tune into radio stations or streams while in a vehicle.
-- Optional passenger controls.

 ---

 ### Chess

 **Description**:

-Adds a playable chess game.
+Adds a fully playable chess board and pieces for two players.

-**Features**:

-- Full chess logic with pieces and board.
-- Player vs player matches.

 ---

 ### Permits

 **Description**:

-Restricts certain items from being bought without the proper permits, which can be tied to factions or classes.
+Restricts certain items behind permits, which can be granted to specific factions or classes.

-**Features**:

-- Permit system for restricted items.
-- Faction/class-based permissions.

 ---

 ### Convertibles

 **Description**:

-Adds entities that can be converted into items and retrieved later.

-**Features**:

-- Store props/entities in item form.
-- Redeploy items elsewhere.
+Allows players to convert placed props or entities into item form, enabling redeployment elsewhere.

 ---

 ### Medical System

 **Description**:

-Introduces a detailed medical system with various health management features.

-**Features**:

-- Limb-based damage.
-- Diseases, treatments, advanced healing items.
+Provides detailed health mechanics such as limb injuries, diseases, and treatments.

 ---

 ### Clock

 **Description**:

-Adds a clock that displays the time, synchronized with Stormfox2 time.

-**Features**:

-- Real-time or server-based time display.
-- Possible roleplay integration (curfews, events).
+Displays current time, synchronizing with Stormfox2 or server time for roleplay purposes.

 ---

 ### Stables

 **Description**:

-Adds a horse ownership system, allowing players to spawn and ride horses.
+Introduces a horse ownership system where players can purchase, spawn, and ride their personal horses.

-**Features**:

-- Purchase or claim horses.
-- Horse stats (speed, health, etc.).

 ---

 ### Magazines

 **Description**:

-Implements a system where ammo is tied to magazine items, which feed the guns.

-**Features**:

-- Physical magazine items with limited capacity.
-- Reload mechanics that require correct magazines.
+Requires players to manage physical magazines for their weapons; guns only reload from these magazines.

 ---

 ### Perks

 **Description**:

-Introduces a configurable perks system, with perks locked behind conditions such as faction membership, level, or custom requirements.

-**Features**:

-- Perk tree or list.
-- Unlock conditions (factions, level, achievements).
+Adds a perks interface that can be restricted by faction, level, or other conditions.

 ---

 ### Car Bomber

 **Description**:

-Adds a car bomb feature, causing cars to explode after a set time.

-**Features**:

-- Placeable bombs in vehicles.
-- Audible countdown and defusing mechanics.
+Lets players place a bomb in a vehicle, triggering a timed explosion with optional defusal mechanics.

 **Video**: